Aid groups in Gaza aim to avert a polio outbreak with a surge of vaccinations

 Only about a third of Gaza’s 36 hospitals and 40% of its primary health care facilities are functioning, according to the U.N.
 But the WHO and UNICEF say their vaccination campaign will be carried out in every municipality in Gaza, with help from 2,700 workers.

-Associated Press writer Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Samy Magdy in Cairo contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.